 Getting Started With RAJA¶

-This section will help get you up and running with RAJA quickly.
+This section should help get you up and running with RAJA quickly.

-The primary requirement for using RAJA is a C++11 compliant compiler.
-Accessing various programming model back-ends requires that they be supported by the compiler you chose.
-Available options and how to enable or disable them are described in Build Configuration Options.
-To build RAJA in its most basic form and use its simplest features:
+The primary requirement for using RAJA is a C++14 standard compliant compiler.
+Certain features, such as various programming model back-ends like CUDA or HIP, msut be supported by the compiler you chose to use them.
+Available RAJA configuration options and how to enable or disable features are described in Build Configuration Options.

 Get the Code¶

-The RAJA project is hosted on GitHub.
+The RAJA project is hosted on GitHub: GitHub RAJA project.
 To get the code, clone the repository into a local working space using the command:

 $ git clone --recursive https://github.com/LLNL/RAJA.git

---recursive argument above is needed to pull in necessary RAJA
+--recursive option above is used to pull RAJA Git submodules, on

 After running the clone command, a copy of the RAJA repository will reside in